POL - 40.13.1 Student Code of Conduct

 8.2 Parental Notifications for Alcohol and Drug Violations

-The Office of Student Conduct and Community Standards will notify the parent of any student who is less than twenty-one (21) years of age at the time of being charged with violating Section 8.1(2) of the Code regarding alcohol violations and/or the parent of any student who is less than twenty-one (21) years of age at the time of being charged with violating Section 8.1(11) of the Code regarding drugs, drug paraphernalia and other controlled substances, as soon as practically possible following the initiation of charges against the student.
+The Office of Student Conduct and Community Standards may notify the parent of any student who is less than twenty-one (21) years of age at the time of being charged with violating Section 8.1(2) of the Code regarding alcohol violations and/or the parent of any student who is less than twenty-one (21) years of age at the time of being charged with violating Section 8.1(11) of the Code regarding drugs, drug paraphernalia and other controlled substances, as soon as practically possible following the initiation of charges against the student.

 9. Conduct Process

 When a student engages in behavior that may violate the Student Code of Conduct, the processes set forth in this section shall be followed.
 The Office of Student Conduct and Community Standards has been delegated primary responsibility over the judicial process for resolution of student conduct issues.
-Alleged violations of the NCCU Sexual Misconduct Policy will be handled in coordination with the Title IX Coordinator and the procedures articulated in the Sexual Misconduct Policy.
+Alleged violations of the NCCU Sexual Harassment Policy will be handled in coordination with the Title IX Coordinator and the procedures articulated in the Sexual Harassment Policy.

 9.1 Initiation of Charges